History of bus transport in Hong Kong: 1930s: Pre-war franchise

-Early 1940s: During the war
+Early 1940s: Japanese occupation

 During the occupation, the Japanese tried to restore bus services to normal levels, but were unsuccessful due to an insufficient supply of fuel and spare parts.
 The limited resources and buses available for service was also responsible for the reduction in the total number of routes in service, as well as for the re-introduction of horse-driven carts to the territory.

-Late 1940s – 1950s: Post-war expansion (part one)
+Late 1940s–1950s: Post-war expansion

 When the British returned, they put the restoration of public transport to the highest priority.
 Before new buses were shipped to Hong Kong, both KMB and CMB had to use modified trucks instead of proper buses to transport passengers.
 These trucks were phased out by the end of the 1950s.
 The position eased when KMB took delivery of a batch of 50 single-deck Tilling-Stevens and CMB a further 108 during 1947/48.

 The return of large number of people to Hong Kong after the war, and people who wanted to escape from the communists, caused a population boom.
 As a result, the demand for public transport skyrocketed and larger buses became necessary.
 Kowloon Motor Bus received 20 Daimler CVG5 double-decker buses in 1949 as a trial (one of the first 4 buses introduced had been preserved by KMB after withdrawal in the early 1980s).
 They turned out to be an unparalleled success, just like the AEC Regents (RT) in London.
 More than 1,000 buses in various specifications, including the Daimler Fleetlines, were to follow until the 1970s.

 China Motor Bus chose to use more single-deck buses instead.
 This was because the Gardner engined double-deckers did not perform satisfactorily given the hilly terrain, and population levels on the island were more steady and predictable.
 The company partnered with Guy in Wolverhampton, England and became the second major buyer of Guy Arab buses – after Wolverhampton Corporation Transport.